66 important questions and answers - Bandera County Courier

 Charité virologist Christian Drosten said on 26.
 February: Viral genetic material can be detected in stool samples from infected people, but in no case was it possible to infect cell cultures with it.
 That is “good news with regard to hospital hygiene and infection control”, according to Drosten.
 Nevertheless, it is still advisable to pay special attention to hygiene on the toilet.

-A Berlin official doctor recently spoke up, who in such a situation considers the authorities to be overwhelmed, above all because many of the official medical positions in Berlin are not filled, whether the current practice, what criteria for a possible infection and a test viewed, sufficient, is also doubted by some experts.
+A Berlin official doctor recently spoke up, who in such a situation considers the authorities to be overwhelmed, above all because many of the official medical positions in Berlin are not filled – whether current practice, what criteria for a possible infection and a test viewed, sufficient, is also doubted by some experts.

-The federal system also complicates coordination and cooperation In a research conducted by the Tagessspiegel, for example, it was not possible, despite numerous inquiries, to obtain specific, comprehensive information on the number of isolation beds available in Germany in an emergency and the availability of additional medical personnel required.
+The federal system also complicates coordination and cooperation In a research conducted by the Tagessspiegel, for example, it was not possible, despite numerous inquiries, to get specific and comprehensive information on the number of insulation beds available in Germany in an emergency and the availability of additional medical personnel required.
 Demography could also be a factor, since there are comparatively many older people with existing illnesses in Germany who are considered the main risk group for life-threatening courses.

 44. Is China a role model for Germany when dealing with the corona virus?